Exam Blues? How to Win at AP Spanish Literature and Culture

-Are you a young Spanish student with an eye towards higher education?
+Are you a high school Spanish student with an eye toward higher education?

 What Sets the AP Spanish Literature and Culture Test Apart?